Kidderminster railway station: History

 Kidderminster station in 1963, with auto-train to Bewdley.

 From about 1900, there was a brisk passenger trade of tourists and day trippers from the West Midlands conurbation.

 Due to dwindling passenger numbers, the Severn Valley Line closed to through traffic in 1963.
 North of Bewdley, the line closed completely in early 1969 when Alveley colliery was shut down and freight traffic ceased.

 Passenger services on the Kidderminster, Bewdley and Hartlebury section were withdrawn on 3 January 1970.

 The halt of traffic to Stourport power station in 1979, and Kidderminster to Foley Park British Sugar traffic in 1982 saw the end of regular British Rail services off the main line.

+The line through the station was closed for nine days in 2026 due to a wildfire next to the track.
+Services from Birmingham Snow Hill terminated at Stourbridge Junction.

 Station buildings

 The earliest station building was replaced by another in 1859.
 In 1863 the second building was destroyed by fire, and a third station building of a Mock Tudor design was built to replace it.
 This survived until 1968 when it was demolished owing to the effects of dry rot and replaced by British Rail in 1974 with a small utilitarian brick building.

 As passenger numbers grew, this building became inadequate, and funding for a new building was secured in February 2015, with a new £4.3 million design announced in July 2017.
 Originally due to open in summer 2019, the new glass fronted building, which is twice the size of the previous one, was eventually opened in June 2020.

 The 1863 Mock Tudor station building, demolished in 1968.

 The 1974 brick station building, in 2006.

 The new glass-fronted station building, opened 2020.